 Currently, most people opt for a funeral director to take care of the body in their funeral parlour, provide a hearse and make the cremation or burial arrangements.
 Many funeral directors and celebrants provide services free for the death of a child.

 The figures below are just for guidance: funeral costs can vary widely from one part of the country to another so check these out locally.)

-- Burial lair – this is the burial ground.
-Costs vary eg £350-600 for a lair which has space for 4 family/friends, tiered.
+- Burial lair – Costs for burial ground vary widely.
+My local burial ground is £600 for a lair which has space for 3 family/friends, tiered.
+You have to live in the area or have a connection to it to be allowed to buy since burial ground is becoming more scarce.
 In some parts of the UK, a lair costs double for a non-resident; other areas have a flat rate.
 Many burial grounds no longer sell title deeds to a lair in advance of a death because land is at a premium.

 - Burial fees – around £5-600 including gravedigging in churchyard – cost may be more in other cemeteries.
 Burial in a churchyard is less if the service is held in church.
 If you’re claiming a funeral payment it will cover burial not cremation.

 - Coffin – from £150 for a cardboard coffin direct from the supplier up to thousands.
 A cardboard coffin customised with your design and delivered to your door will cost around £300.